 A prenup can include a stipulation that says whether they will want to waive spousal maintenance or whether there should be a cap to any spousal maintenance.
-Because alimony tends to be dependent on each party’s economic situation at the time of separation, it would be wise to have a lawyer look over any spousal maintenance provisions in a prenup.
+Because alimony tends to be dependent on each party’s economic situation at the time of separation, it would be wise to have an Albany lawyer look over any spousal maintenance provisions in a prenup.

 Limitations on Prenups in Albany

-One unique aspect of prenuptial agreements in Albany is that they play almost no role in the custody or rearing of children.
+One unique aspect of prenuptial agreements is that they play almost no role in the custody or rearing of children.
 If the couple is entering into their marriage with children, either from a previous relationship or their own relationship, they cannot include child custody or support orders in the prenup.
 In addition to the emotional fissures that this would create, a custody decision considers numerous factors about the child’s life which cannot be known ahead of time.